 Here is a video that explains the negative logic, which by the way is the same as the examine if open instruction I mentioned before:

 Representing PLC Outputs with Relays

 Since we are already using electrical circuits to illustrate the inputs, why not keep on that track.
 To represent the outputs we will be using relays.
-There are two reason to use relays to represent PLC outputs:
+There is two reasons to use relays to represent PLC outputs: